TheInnocentHacker/file_monitor/README.md

 # file_monitor

-file_monitor.py is a simple directory monitoring program.
+file_monitor.py is a simple directory monitoring & reverse engineering program.
 You can monitor any directory by just passing it as a parameter with '-p' switch or it will just start monitoring default temporary directories.

 # Usage:
 Directly call file_monitor.py which will start monitoring temporary directories of windows,